JensKnipper/personal-blog/_posts/2021-04-15-basic-authentication-with-traefik.md

 ## Traefik configuration

-A minimalist configuration of Traefik can be seen in the code block below.
+A minimalistic configuration of Traefik can be seen in the code block below.
 Only port `80` is exposed end assigned to the `web` entrypoint.
 All incoming traffic is now routed through this specific entrypoint.